AI Essay Grading for Australian English Exams

 Write a practice essay, get AI feedback scored against VCE, HSC, WACE, and QCE marking rubrics — in seconds.
 Improve your band score before the real thing.

-Essay writing is one of the highest-stakes components of Australian Year 12 English exams — and one of the hardest to practise without feedback.
+Essay writing is one of the highest-stakes components of Australian Year 11 & 12 English exams — and one of the hardest to practise without feedback.
 Revizi’s AI essay grading gives you rubric-based feedback on analytical essays, comparative essays, creative responses, and source analysis tasks in seconds.
-Practice questions are drawn from a bank of exam-style and past-exam-inspired prompts for VCE English, HSC English Advanced, WACE English, and QCE English.
-See how your response compares to band score descriptors and get specific advice on argument structure, evidence use, and language analysis.
+Practice questions are drawn from a bank of exam-style prompts for VCE English, HSC English Advanced, WACE English, and QCE English.
+AI grading is designed for practice and self-assessment — results are approximate and may not match official exam marking standards.
+Always review AI feedback critically and use it alongside teacher guidance.

 How It Works